-If there is a few inches of standing water in your wet basement meaning that it’s flooded you should get a pump to pump out all of the water that is in the basement.
+If there are a few inches of standing water in your wet basement, meaning that it’s flooded, you should get a pump to pump out all of the water that is in the basement.

 Your house insurance will cover different types of flooding depending on your coverage.
 Contact your local insurance agent to see what you are covered and what steps you should be taking as far as taking pictures and what is required from you to file an insurance claim.

 If your carpet is slightly damp in one area, you can use a Shop-Vac and towels to dry up the excess water and then put on some fans to dry it out.

 However, if the basement carpet is fully soaked, you will need to remove the carpet and carpet pad.
 Please be careful in doing this as there will be nails, carpet tacks, and glue keeping the carpet stable on the floor.

 You may also need to get rid of the wet baseboards and remove them before you can pull up the carpet.
 If your wet baseboards are made of wood, you may be able to salvage them.
 But if they are made of MDF, then they are likely going to need to be thrown away because they swell once they come in contact with water for too long.

 Now that the damp carpet has been dealt with, you’ll want to remove any excess moisture in the air by opening the basement windows and having fans blow out the moist air that is in the basement.

 Use all methods you can think of; exhaust fans, dehumidifiers, wet-dry vacuum, anything you can do to remove moisture from the air and promote air movement is a good thing.
 The drying process may take a few days, depending on how much water and how long it has been in the basement.